ShivaBhattacharjee/astra-assignment/DESIGN_DOCUMENT.md

 ## 📝 Conclusion

-This AI-Powered Jewelry Virtual Try-On System represents a cutting-edge approach to e-commerce visualization, combining advanced computer vision with intuitive user interactions.
-The modular architecture ensures scalability, while the sophisticated AI integration provides professional-quality results that enhance the online shopping experience.
+This AI-Powered Jewelry Virtual Try-On System represents a cutting-edge approach to e-commerce visualization, leveraging OpenAI's advanced image generation models to create photorealistic jewelry try-on results.
+The system has evolved from manual canvas manipulation to high-fidelity AI-generated imagery that is indistinguishable from professional photography.

-The system's real-time capabilities, cross-platform compatibility, and extensible design make it suitable for both small jewelry retailers and large e-commerce platforms seeking to provide immersive product experiences to their customers.
+The shift to a prompt-based model generation system and high-fidelity editing API creates a streamlined user experience while delivering superior visual results.
+This approach is particularly valuable for jewelry retailers seeking to provide immersive product visualization without the complexity of traditional AR approaches.

 ---

-*Document Version: 2.0*
+*Document Version: 3.0*
 *Last Updated: July 26, 2025*
 *Next Review: August 2025*